Managing Inertia

 Agency of the New: Suitability

-As new paradigms emerge, it is crucial to assess their suitability for your organization's specific context and objectives.
-This process involves identifying and analyzing weak signals that may indicate the potential relevance or impact of these emerging forces.
+As new paradigms emerge, it is crucial to assess their suitability for your organisation's specific context and objectives.
+This process involves identifying and analysing weak signals that may indicate the potential relevance or impact of these emerging forces.
 By examining the ubiquity and certainty of these signals, you can make informed decisions about the adoption or rejection of new practices, technologies, or strategies.